Microlocal Theory of Legendrian Links and Cluster Algebras: Grid Plabic Graphs and Legendrian Links

 Note that an Abelian local system can always be trivialized over $\La_i$ if $\mathds{k}=\C^*$.
 For a general ground ring $\mathds{k}$, we require that there exist at least one marked point per component of $\La$. \end{definition}

-In Definition \ref{def:decoratedsheaves}, the identification of (global sections of) the codomain of $\m_\La$ with the stack of local systems is fixed by the choice of Maslov potential and spin structure on $\La$, as explained in Subsection \ref{sssec:sheaf_generalsetup} above.
+In Definition \ref{def:decoratedsheaves}, the identification of (global sections of) the codomain of $\m_\La$ with the stack of local systems is fixed by the choice of Maslov potential and spin structure on $\La$.
 There are at least two advantages to decorating the moduli stack of sheaves $\mathcal{M}_1(\La)$ to $\fM(\La,T)$.
 First, introducing the data of the trivializations in $\fM(\La,T)$ often results in a smooth affine variety, even if $\mathcal{M}_1(\La)$ was singular; this is similar to the classical setup with character varieties \cite{FockGoncharov_ModuliLocSys}.
 Second, the trivializations in $\fM(\La,T)$ can be used to define global regular functions.
 In fact, we will show that $\fM(\La,T)$ admits a cluster $\mathcal{A}$-structure, and our construction of the cluster $\mathcal{A}$-variables crucially relies on the existence of these decorations.
 Finally, the moduli space $\mathcal{M}_1(\La,T)$ is defined similarly, by considering sheaves in $\mathcal{M}_1(\La)$ with the additional data of trivializations of the stalks of the associated microlocal local systems at each of the marked points in $T$.

-\begin{remark} From the perspective of birational geometry and mirror symmetry \cite{HK18} (see also cluster duality \cite{FockGoncharovII}) it might be interesting to note that a {\it front} for a Legendrian link $\La\sse T^*_\infty\R^2$, gives a natural compactification of $\fM(\La,T)$.
-Indeed, for any subset of the crossing of the front, one can expand the allowed singular support as in Figure \ref{fig:Compactify}.
-This has the effect of partially compactifying the type of moduli spaces $\mathfrak{M}$ being discussed in this section, see e.g.~\cite{KashiwaraSchapira_Book,STZ_ConstrSheaves}.
-In particular, this addition of the allowed singular support can be performed at all the crossings of a given front.
-For many examples in this manuscript, there are fronts such that this operation results into a projective variety $\overline{\mathfrak{M}}$.
-We underscore that the resulting compactification {\it does} depend on the front, see \cite[Section 4]{CGGS2}, and it is of interest to understand the different (log Calabi-Yau) pairs $(\overline{\mathfrak{M}},D)$, $D$ a compactifying divisor, associated to the moduli space $\mathfrak{M}(\La,T)$ obtained in this manner. \end{remark}